The crowntail betta fish is one of the most popular small freshwater species in the US for one main reason: their beautiful caudal fins!

 The Crowntail Betta has become one of the most popular fishes in the U.S. Join the rest of the world and set-up a small planted tank for a betta!
 They are fun to keep and help improve your mental health.

-Your Crowntail Betta should grow to a maximum of 3” and live for around 2-3 years.
+Your crowntail betta should grow to a maximum of 3” and live for around 2-3 years, which is comparable to the normal betta fish lifespan.

 Without a doubt, their beautiful caudal fins will keep you entertained as this active small freshwater tropical fish moves around the aquarium.